Skip to main content

 Via PayPal or Stripe

-You may invite customers to pay a chosen amount by linking a generic 'send money' or 'voucher' function provided by your payment processor (e.g., PayPal, Stripe).
+You can invite customers to pay a chosen amount by linking to a general 'send money' or 'voucher' function provided by your payment processor (e.g. PayPal, Stripe).

-Whenever you receive a payment for a voucher, you can create a voucher for that value (e.g. £15) using a unique discount code.
-Then, share the discount code with your customers so they can use it at their convenience.
+When you receive a payment for a voucher, create a unique discount code for that value (e.g. £15) and share it with the customer to use when booking.

 💡 Important note

-• With this voucher workaround, there is no current 'credit' feature, meaning customers must redeem the full voucher amount in a single purchase.
-The system cannot store unused credit.
+• Customers must redeem the full voucher amount in a single purchase, as the system does not store unused credit.

-• A new code won't be automatically generated if a customer cancels a ticket purchased with a voucher.
-You may need to issue a new voucher manually depending on your terms and conditions.
+• If a customer cancels a ticket purchased with a voucher, a new code won't be generated automatically.
+You may need to issue a new voucher manually, depending on your terms and conditions.

 💬 Any questions or feedback?
 There are two ways to get in touch: